-Arwena Limitedoffers an online trading platform through beetom.com (“Arwena Limited”) that allows people to place interchange orders on Contracts denominated solely in cryptocurrency.
-The Company also offers, tools that allows people to deposit or withdraw cryptocurrency units to and from an account via Peer-to-Peer Network.
+Arwena Limited offers an online trading platform through xtexchange.com (“Arwena Limited”) that allows people to place interchange orders on Contracts denominated solely in cryptocurrency.
+The Company also offers tools that allow people to deposit or withdraw cryptocurrency units to and from an account via Peer-to-Peer Network.
 The Company doesn’t offer financial services/investment services/fiat to crypto conversion/crypto to fiat conversion services.

 By using Arwena Limitedplatform, customers can open a long or short positions using deposited crypto units as leverage, or hold crypt units indefinitely.
 In order to prevent any abuse, all crypto deposits and withdrawals form customer accounts must be made from the same cryptocurrency Wallet.
 For avoidance of doubt cryptocurrency withdrawals must be made to the same cryptocurrency wallet that was used by registered customer.
 Registered customers are not required to disclose their identities.